-“… What I've been working on this year is really trying to identify and describe the different medical parts of autism because autism is a medical condition… As a family you may be confused because you feel like you did it all but maybe you didn't… I feel are the seven different medical parts of autism, which include: autoimmunity, brain chemistry, detoxification, genetics, your gut, digestion, diet, hormones and mitochondria.
+“… What I've been working on this year is really trying to identify and describe the different medical parts of autism because autism is a medical condition… As a family, you may be confused because you feel like you did it all but maybe you didn't… I feel are seven different medical parts of autism, which include: autoimmunity, brain chemistry, detoxification, genetics, your gut, digestion, diet, hormones, and mitochondria.

 — Dr. Jared Skowron, Wallingford, Connecticut, USA